Highland Valley AVA

 about this subregion

-The potential Highland Valley AVA, nestled in the California wine region, offers a unique environment characterized by its distinctive climate and soil composition.
-This area benefits from a Mediterranean climate, characterized by warm days and cool nights, which are result of the influence of cool air coming from the Ramona Highlands.
+The potential Highland Valley AVA, nestled in the California wine region of the United States, offers a unique environment characterized by its distinctive climate and soil composition.
+This area, located south of the Solano County AVA, benefits from a Mediterranean climate, characterized by warm days and cool nights, which are result of the influence of cool air coming from the Ramona Highlands.
 These conditions are ideal for grape cultivation, allowing for extended ripening periods that are key to produce complex wines.

 The soil in Highland Valley is mostly composed of decomposed granite and clay loam.
 Decomposed granite provides excellent drainage and low fertility, stressing the vines enough to promote the development of deep roots and concentrated flavors in the grapes.
 Meanwhile, clay loam has better moisture and nutrients retention, supporting the vines during drier conditions and contributing to a balanced growth.